3. Yoga Off the Sumo Mat: The Big Dump II

 Aperigraha.
 I didn’t know it, even then, that the new job wasn’t about money or work.
 It was about taking yoga off the mat and out of the yoga studio and putting it into a the Sumo Ring we call Life.
 And I didn’t know that I didn’t even know where the salt was to purify the ring of life before beginning to dance with it.
 (Himalaya Rock or Sal de Mer?
 So many questions.)

-🙏 If this essay gave you some pleasure, and/or an ‘aha’, extend our human intimacy and become a paid subscriber. 🙏
+🙏 If this spiritual travelogue gives you some pleasure, and/or an ‘aha’ benefit, become a paid subscriber,

 Or click on the coffee if you would like to buy me a coffee: